About The Husedalen Waterfalls

 That said, during my visit in June 2005, I found out that this hike wasn’t easy as I ended up spending nearly 5 hours on the trail (and that included some trail running) where some sections were difficult to follow.

-I believe this would typically be at least a six-hour hike at a more leisurely pace.
+I believe this would typically be at least a six-hour hike at a more leisurely pace under those circumstances.

-Anyhow, it turned out that all the footbridges were either taken down or washed away due to the high flow of the Kinso River, and perhaps that was what made the hike harder than it should have been.
+Anyhow, it turned out that all the footbridges were either taken down or washed away due to the high flow of the Kinso River, and perhaps that was what made the hike harder than I was led to believe.

 After finding out about the difficulties of the hike the hard way, I then got this sense (of the hike being supposedly easy) when I was talking with a worker at the visitor center in Kinsarvik.